fretboardfreak/netify/README.rst

 **netify** is a library/application/framework that tries to make it easier for you to create something for the internet.

 The goal of **netify** is to make it easy to customize your own website.
-You can build a web application with server side elements responding to user sessions or compose some of your files into a static website for upload to a hosting service. **netify** should offer something to make your task a little bit easier.

-In the most basic sense, **netify** provides a solid structure for starting up a new `Flask <http://flask.pocoo.org/>`_ project quickly.
+You can build a web application with server side elements responding to user sessions or compose some of your files into a static website for upload to a hosting service. **netify** provides a solid structure for starting up a new `Flask <http://flask.pocoo.org/>`_ project quickly.
 Beyond that, **netify** tries to provide useful tools for creating your own custom wesite or application with minimal effort.
 Use it as a library in your python application to add a web based UI that can be deployed with `docker